-What Do Lumbar Epidural Steroid Injections Do?
+What is a Lumbar Epidural Steroid Injection?

 Epidural steroid injections deliver medication or steroids right to the epidural space in your spine.
 The injection may include a local anesthetic or a saline solution designed to help flush out the proteins that are causing inflammation around the source of the pain.

 Epidural injections may include some or all of the following: